 Go on a Local Ice Cream Tour

 See a new movie at your local movie theater.
 Find the day or time with the discounted rates and head over with the family.
-Tip: In the summer months, many theaters run kids movies that have been out for awhile at discounted rates.
+Don’t want to leave the house rent a movie or watch something new on Netflix.

 Play or Musical